 If you’re aiming for Growth, keep a close eye on the Impressions tab at the bottom of the post, especially Impressions ‘from hashtags’.

 Use the impressions ‘from hashtags’ filter to see which ones are working for you.
-If you’d like to learn more, check out my guide, How to use Instagram Hashtags (and How Not to) in 2018.
+If you’d like to learn more, check out my guide, How to Use Instagram Hashtags (and How Not to).